aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 take a glance at what is in ``adata`` object.
 All observations, embedding layers and other data in ``adata`` are computed within ``dynamo``.
-Please refer to other dynamo tutorials regarding how to obtain these values from metadata and raw new/total and (or) raw spliced/unspliced gene expression values.
+Please refer to other dynamo tutorials regarding how to obtain these values from the metadata and the raw new/total and (or) raw spliced/unspliced gene expression values.

 .. code:: ipython3